sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 S3QL
 ====

 It is possible to mount SWIFT object storage as a file system with s3ql both using swift's native protocol and S3.

+S3QL has features like compression, encryption, data de-duplication, immutable trees and snapshotting which make it especially suitable for online backup and archival.

 The :ref:`s3ql <s3ql>` page has more information.

 =========
 Duplicity